azarual/epicGrid/README.md

 ##epicGrid

-####An infinite possibilities Grid System - let epicGrid do the maths, allowing you to use whatever grid style you like.
+#####An infinite possibilities Grid System - let epicGrid do the maths, allowing you to use whatever grid style you like.

 ####Features
 * no dependencies - written in pure javascript
-* lightweight - 1.4kb when minified and gzipped, only 2.5kb before
+* lightweight - 976 bytes when minified and gzipped, only 2.68kb before
 * easy to use - if you can use fractions, you can use epicGrid
-* responsive - built for mobiles, tablets and desktops - reacts to resize events
+* responsive - includes upto 5 breakpoint - reacts to resize events
 * no clearfix containers! - automagically calculates where to clear floats

 ####Setup